Mead's Sedge

 Sedge family (Cyperaceae)

-Range & Habitat: Mead's Sedge occurs occasionally in central and northern Illinois, while in the southern part of the state it is less common.
-Habitats include moist to slightly dry black soil prairies and dolomite prairies, hill prairies, savannas with sparse ground vegetation, sedge meadows, limestone glades, and areas along railroads.
-This sedge is an understory plant of prairies, where it adapts to the shade of the taller vegetation during the summer and fall.
+Range & Habitat: The native Mead's Sedge occurs occasionally in central and northern Illinois, while in the southern part of the state it is less common (see Distribution Map).
+Habitats include moist to dry black soil prairies, dolomite prairies, hill prairies, savannas with sparse ground vegetation, sedge meadows, limestone glades, and areas along railroads.
+This sedge is an understory plant of prairies and other open areas, where it adapts to the shade of taller vegetation during the summer and fall.

-Photographic Location: The wildflower garden of the webmaster in Urbana, Illinois.
+Photographic Location: The wildflower garden of the webmaster in Urbana, Illinois, and the Coneflower Hill Prairie near Lake Shelbyville in Shelby County, Illinois.

-Comments: Mead's Sedge is short, slender, and upright in its growth habit, and its greyish green foliage is rather distinctive for a Carex sp.
-(Sedge).
-Usually, sedges have foliage that is light green and shiny.
-Mead's Sedge is also unusual in forming loose colonies of plants from long rhizomes, rather than tight tufts of leaves from short rhizomes.
-However, it is difficult to distinguish Mead's Sedge from Carex tetanica: In the past, they were regarded as different varieties of the same species.
-The latter species is supposed to differ from Mead's Sedge in the following ways: 1) Its foliage is green, rather than greyish green, 2) The base of its culm is often purplish red, rather than light brown, 3) Its pistillate spikelets are slightly more slender (less than ¼") than those of Mead's Sedge, and 4) Its perigynia and achenes are slightly smaller in size.
+Comments: Mead's Sedge (Carex meadii) is short, slender, and upright in its growth habit, and its foliage is often a distinctive grayish green or bluish green.
+This sedge is also unusual in forming loose colonies of plants from long rhizomes, rather than tight tufts of leaves from short rhizomes.
+It is difficult to distinguish Mead's Sedge from Rigid Sedge (Carex tetanica).
+In the past, they were regarded as different varieties of the same species.
+The latter species is supposed to differ from Mead's Sedge in the following ways: 1) its foliage is green, rather than grayish green or bluish green, 2) the base of its culm is often purplish red, rather than light brown, 3) its pistillate spikelets are slightly more slender (less than ¼") than those of Mead's Sedge, and 4) its perigynia and achenes are more ellipsoid-obovoid in shape than obovoid.
 In the field, these two species have a tendency to intergrade, particularly in the Great Lakes area.
-However, Mead's Sedge has a tendency to occur in drier habitats than Carex tetanica; the latter is primarily a wetland species.
+However, Mead's Sedge usually occurs in drier habitats than Rigid Sedge; the latter is primarily a wetland species.

 Return